 Traveling in France by train is fast, efficient, and definitely more eco-friendly than by car or plane.
 If you book your tickets in advance, France by train is convenient too.

-We recommend using Trainline or Omio websites if you want to check the timetables and book your train journeys.
-They both give you a handy comparison of train departures, travel times, and prices for all the train operators in France.
+We recommend using the Omio website if you want to check the timetables and book your train journeys.
+Omio gives you a handy comparison of train departures, travel times, and prices for all the train operators in France, plus it is written in English.
 When you are ready to book your travel, your tickets are held in their app, so there is no paper or extra documentation.